vikashvs36/hibernate-annotation-tutorial/one-to-one/README.md

 ### Same primary key

-**Same primary key - Unidirectional**

-In this approach, Hibernate will insure that it will use a common primary key value in both the table.
+In this approach owner and owned entity table are mapped by using the same primary values in the realted records.

 ![](img/onetoone-samePk.png)

+#### Same primary key - Unidirectional

+In this approach, Hibernate will insure that it will use a common primary key value in both the table. because of unidirectional, we will be able to get only address from user side.

 > User class